sigasi/sigasi_insights/manual/tools.md

 pager: true
 ---

-Sigasi supports a number of ways to work with external tools such as simulators.
+Sigasi Studio supports a number of ways to work with external tools such as simulators.
 Different techniques offer varying degrees of flexibility and automation.

-Most people will want to set up their [/manual/tools#External Compilers] so that Sigasi can use them to compile and start simulations.
+Most people will want to set up their [/manual/tools#External Compilers] so that Sigasi Studio can use them to compile and start simulations.

 Another way to compile your project is to export your project to a CSV (comma separated values) list of all the files in your project, in the correct compilation order.